hananedupouy/LLMs-in-Finance/Papers/Self-Refine.md

 Paper link: https://arxiv.org/abs/2303.17651

-## 👉 SELF-REFINE Algirthm and Prompts Example :
+## 👉 SELF-REFINE Algorithm and Prompts Example :
 ![Self-Refine](images/self_refine_prompts_examples.png)

 ## 👉 SELF-REFINE operates by :
-1- Generating an initial output from an input sequence using a LLM, then 2- Using the same model to generate a feedback on this output 3- Passing back the feedback to the same LLM to refine the output in a loop until a desired condition is met.
+1- Generating an initial output from an input sequence using a LLM, then

+2- Using the same model to generate a feedback on this output

+3- Passing back the feedback to the same LLM to refine the output in a loop until a desired condition is met.

 This process does not require any additional training, relying instead on in-context learning .